dontida10809-oss/PORTFOLIO/README.md

 - Generated business insights to support tourism planning and decision-making

 https://github.com/dontida10809-oss/Thailand_Tourism_Analysis
 ---

+## Fast Food Nutrition Analysis
+- Cleaned and preprocessed fast food nutritional data using Python (pandas) to handle missing and inconsistent values.
+- Performed exploratory data analysis (EDA) and created visualizations (matplotlib, seaborn) to identify trends in calories, fat, protein, and carbs.
+- Generated actionable insights and recommendations for healthier menu choices based on nutritional content.
+---
 ## Web Page
 ### Importing data from the database, able to add, delete, and edit data.